 The collaborative nature of Gorrilaz allowed Gorillaz to be a very dynamic album.
 Although usually described as a a hip-hop group, this not always apparent in the music as in songs like “Punk” and “5/4”, which seem to have a much stronger rock influence.
 Both styles are in display in “Clint Eastwood” , and the cohesiveness of genres in the song is a good representation of how the album was able to reconcile different styles of the different artists who worked on this project.

 2. Beach House – Beach House (2006)

 When it comes to dream pop, Beach House has been the gold standard for years now.
-Just like any dream, Beach House offers moments of tension, moment of pure bliss, and moments that are too emotionally packed to provide any one feeling.
+Just like our dreams, Beach House offers moments of tension, moments of pure bliss, and moments that are too emotionally packed for any one specific feeling.
 Although not as fleshed-out as some of Beach House’s later work, overall Beach House was a solid foundation for the Baltimore duo.

 3. Yuck – Yuck (2011)

 Yuck is the unlikely combination of boy-band meets 90s lo-fi.
 That preppy spin on fuzz and distortion can be seen in songs like “Georgia” .
 The album does offer brief breaks from this sound in songs like “Operation” and “Rubber” , with cuts like “Suicide Policeman” having a relatively clear sonic texture.